RIOTLaF/swaydots-for-artix/README.md

 You need `curl`

-To install swaydots, paste this into your terminal:
+To install swaydots on Arch Linux, paste this into your terminal:

 ```bash
 sh <(curl -L https://raw.githubusercontent.com/aceydot/swaydots/refs/heads/main/install.sh)
 ```

+### Other

+Install script is only available for Arch-based systems at the moment.
+Sorry :-(

 ## 🖼️ Previews